Carlosrincong/AWS-Solutions-Architect-Associate/VPC/README.md

     - Will only ever be used by you
 - N-tier VPC  to limit access and tight coupling as much as possible.
 - Complex designs with connectivity and peering options

+## IPv6
+every IPv6 in AWS is public and internet-routable
+IPv4 can´t be disabled for VPC and subnets.
+Dual stack mode: when IPv6 is enabled.

+The instance will get at least a private IPv4 and a public IPv6 they can communicate using either IPv4 or IPv6 to the internet through an Internet Gateway
+- When a service is provisioned in a subnet it requires a private IPv4 available and a public Ipv6.
+If either of the two are not available, the service can´t be launched. so, it is neccesary to increase the space of the subnet by editing the CIDR block or creating a new CIDR in the subnet.